 From Ballina, take the Burns Point Ferry that operates 7 days a week from 5:30am until midnight.
 A one-way crossing starts from $6.50, weekly and monthly passes are available.
 On your first trip over, get a receipt for your one way trip, if you are staying at the Ballina Beach Village, the holiday park at South Ballina, present it at check-in and get the cost of the ferry off your first nights accommodation.

 Swim, keep calm & cool off

 There are calm waters at Mobbs Bay which provides beautiful, crystal clear river estuary swimming.
 We don’t recommend swimming at South Ballina Beach because it is not patrolled and the ocean can be rough.
 Stick to fishing in the ocean instead.
-If you choose to stay at Ballina Beach Village (the only accommodation option at South Ballina) they have two swimming pools to choose from.
+If you choose to stay at Ballina Beach Nature Resort (the only approved accommodation option at South Ballina) they have two swimming pools to choose from.

 Great facilities and dog friendly

 Ballina Beach Village is a fantastic spot to relax and unwind with the family or a group.
 The campsites are spacious and there is a variety of cabins, some very basic, others more deluxe.
 The amenities here are great, all well maintained and clean, including a great camp kitchen and pool area.
 It is a short walk to the beach and river, you really feel like you are camping in nature here, sites are very spacious not like a traditional tourist park where your neighbours are a little too close for comfort!

 At South Ballina you can do surf, rock and estuary fishing.
 The Café at the Beach Village sells NSW Fishing Licences along with bait and tackle.
 They have fresh fish and chips on the menu too in case you don’t catch anything.